 - Office of Management - administers the Department's human resources and administrative support functions.

-The Program Contracts Group, which is led by Steven Scheffer, supports the following primary customers:
+The Program Contracts Group, which is led by Stephen Scheffer, supports the following primary customers:

 - Office of Elementary and Secondary Education - provides financial assistance to State and local education agencies for both public and private preschool, elementary, and secondary education.
 Working together with these and other education partners, OESE promotes and supports equal educational opportunities and educational excellence for all students.

 - Office of Career, Technical and Adult Education – formally known as the Office of Vocational and Adult Education, OCTAE works to ensure that all Americans have the knowledge and technical skills necessary to succeed in postsecondary education, the workforce, and life.
 Through the Preparing America's Future initiative's comprehensive policies, programs and activities, OCTAE is helping reform America's high schools, supporting America's community colleges and expanding America's adult education programs.